 - Event leaders will not answer questions on testing procedures (for example- how to perform a burn test on fibers) nor will they provide a copy of the rules or a list of the possible unknowns.
 Teams should already know procedure, and should include a list of the possible unknowns in their allowed notes if they cannot remember.
 Event leaders WILL answer safety questions, and stop students from performing a test in an unsafe manner.

-NC is continuing to offer a complete kit containing the following fibers: Cotton, Polyester, Nylon, Wool, Spandex, Silk, Linen and the following polymers: PETE, HDPE, PVC, LDPE, PP, PS, PMMA, and PC.
+A complete kit containing the following fibers: Cotton, Polyester, Nylon, Wool, Spandex, Silk, Linen and the following polymers: PETE, HDPE, PVC, LDPE, PP, PS, PMMA, and PC.
 Each kit contains enough of each material to perform several tests.
-It includes a sample of all 7 fibers and all 8 polymers that are used in the CrimeBuster or Forensics event.
+It includes a sample of all 7 fibers and all 8 polymers that are typically used in the CrimeBuster or Forensics event.
 The kit comes with basic instructions as well.
-We are currently working on updating our online store for ordering.
-In the meantime you can send an email to the State Office.

 How to identify unknown fibers based on their flame test characteristics.
 Start with fibers you know and test them all, being careful to observe and record all characteristics of the test.
 It is much easier to make your own chart to follow than to download one, since you will recognize the same characteristic in a fiber more easily if you described it in your own words rather than trying to match it to someone else's description.